origin of life

-The second law of thermodynamics, increasing entropy, says energy/matter becomes more evenly distributed over time.
+The second law of thermodynamics is increasing entropy.
+Energy/matter becomes more evenly distributed over time.
 If you have a hot thing next to a cold thing, the hot thing gets colder and the cold thing warms up until their temperatures reach equilibrium in the middle.

 Free energy powers growth.